ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 During this interval, the speaker comments on how advanced solutions can be packaged into approachable patterns.
 They mention that in older frameworks, enabling something like streaming SSR meant patching or rewriting large swaths of code.
 SolidStart bakes these capabilities into straightforward server functions.

-A second paragraph explores how new developers can adopt advanced tactics organically.
+This section explores how new developers can adopt advanced tactics organically.
 Because the framework’s default patterns—e.g., resource loading or parallel fetch—are consistent, layering more features seldom involves rethinking the entire app.
 This approach wards off complexity fatigue that can plague high-level frameworks.

 ### 04:42:00 - 04:48:00 - Refining the To-Do Example and Testing